maxpaleo/lucide-react-component/README.md

 # lucide-icon-component
-Lucide Icons as a single React component.
+A React component for Lucide Icons.